 10. He changed his name to honor his favorite artist

 Randy Travis' real name is Randy Traywick.
 He used his real name for a while, even recording an album under it, before adopting the stage name "Randy Ray."
 Eventually he changed his stage name to Randy Travis in honor of Merle Travis, one of his musical heroes.
 Merle Travis passed away in 1983, two years before Randy achieved success with the new moniker.
 He did get to meet and work with quite a few legendary country singers, though, including future duet partner George Jones.

 9. He never finished school past 9th grade

 Perpetually fighting with his father, Travis dropped out of school in the 9th grade and never looked back.
 He left behind the duo he had formed with his brother and instead turned to a life of mischief.
-While he never finished his book learnin’, he obviously learned a lot of things that helped him write incredible songs.
+While he never finished his book learnin', he obviously learned a lot of things that helped him develop into a world class songwriter.

 8. He spent most of his youth in trouble with the law